 On limited risk strategies, e.g. a short call spread, the margin requirement on an FX options portfolio is calculated as the maximum future loss.

 On unlimited risk strategies, e.g. naked short options, the margin requirement is calculated as the notional amount multiplied by the prevailing spot margin requirement.

-Though Touch Options are not margin products, positions will affect the amount you have 'Available for Margin Trading' as seen in your Account Summary.
+The FX option margin calculation does not apply to Touch options, however open positions will affect the amount you have 'Available for Margin Trading' as displayed in the Account Summary.

-Therefore, if margin positions are held on the account, the 'Margin Utilization' will increase when adding Touch Option positions.
+Therefore, if margin positions are held on the account, the 'Margin Utilisation' will increase when adding Touch option positions.

-Note that before opening the position a pre-check will be done to ensure that you cannot accidentally open a Touch Option position that will move the Margin Utilization above 100%.
+Note.
+Before opening the position a pre-check will be done to ensure that you cannot accidentally open a Touch option position that will move the Margin Utilisation above 100%.

 An option is categorised as a red product as it is considered an investment product with a high complexity and a high risk.